DISCLAIMER

 As a salad vegetable it can contribute to the nutritional benefits through daily consumption.
 A recent analysis found that salad consumers tended to have more favourable intakes of vitamins C and E, folate and carotenoids and consistently higher serum values of these nutrients (Reference 88).

 All essential nutrients support growth and development (Reference 7).
-Watercress is an especially good provider of vitamins A (via beta-carotene), C and K, folate, iron and vitamin E. Calcium is important to build and maintain strong bones, and vitamin K contributes to normal bone structure.
+Raw watercress is rich in vitamins A (as beta carotene), vitamin C and vitamin K1, and is a source of folate, vitamin B6, calcium and iron.
+Calcium is important to build and maintain strong bones, and vitamin K contributes to normal bone structure.
 During pregnancy requirements increase for vitamins A and C. Folate is needed for the normal development of the neural tube so helping to prevent neural tube defects such as spina bifida.
 Folate also plays a role in maintaining blood and circulation.

 Eating plenty of vegetables (around 5 portions daily), especially green leafy, yellow and cruciferous vegetables, has been associated with a slower rate of cognitive decline amongst people aged 65 or over (Reference 89).